galatolofederico/cerbero-7b/README.md

 ## Training Details 🚀

 cerbero-7b is **fully fine-tuned**, distinguishing itself from LORA or QLORA fine-tunes.
-The model is trained on an expansive Italian Large Language Model (LLM) using synthetic datasets generated through dynamic self-chat.
+The model is trained on an expansive Italian Large Language Model (LLM) using synthetic datasets generated through dynamic self-chat on a large context window of **8192 tokens**

 ### Dataset Composition 📊